-7.14 Rebooting a Stopped SMW
+7.15 Rebooting a Stopped SMW

-Shutting down the SMW in a scheduled or unscheduled situation does not affect the operation of the mainframe, other than affecting the SMW-supplied functions of event logging, state management, and node-failure notifications to the mainframe.
+If the SMW is down or being rebooted (that is, not fully working), the L0 controllers will automatically throttle the high-speed network because they are no longer hearing SMW heartbeats.
+This is done in order to prevent possible network congestion, which normally requires the SMW to be up in order to respond to such congestion.
+Once the SMW is up again, the L0 controllers will unthrottle the network.
 (No attempt is made to prevent loss of data or to carry out operations that occur when the SMW is offline.)
+The consequences of throttling are that the network will perform much more slowly than normal.

 When the SMW comes up, it restarts, establishes communications with all external interfaces, restores the proper state in the state manager, and continues normal operation without user intervention.